jkt3000/plex-playlist-manager/hld.md

   - log into Plex w/ user/pass and store user info
   - gets server info and stores

+### flow

+- login
+  -> get user and server info and stores it
+  -> get libraries and stores it
-  -> should default to downloading libraries, and select first one.
+  -> default to first library / media view

-    - load movies (for now, cache in stores.js)
+- top menu bar allows setting of libraries
+  -> keep track of currentLibrary, cache libraries

+- default view is playlists view
+  -> media on left side, playlists manager on right
+  -> for now, cache both medias and playlists